 You haven’t changed your workout routine in months: Once you get a routine into your muscle memory, it’s easier for your body to complete that exercise and doesn’t use as much energy (or burn as many calories) to do so.
 If you’ve been attending the same cycle or barre class for months, you don’t have to leave your fave in the dust but do add in few new workouts each week to start seeing results again.
 Ideally, if you’re a cardio junkie, you’ll bring in a few strength-based workouts and vice versa to really maximize results.

-You’re not working out hard enough: Just like we lose track of how many calories we’re consuming, we also often feel like we’re burning more calories than we are so strap on a fitness band or enter your workout online to discover how many calories you’re actually burning.
+You’re not working out hard enough: Just like we lose track of how many calories we’re consuming, we also often feel like we’re burning more calories than we are so strap on a fitness band or enter your workout online (like the 30 day thigh challenge) to discover how many calories you’re actually burning.
 Keep in mind that when you lose weight, your body will start to burn fewer calories per workout so don’t be disappointed when this happens.
 If you’re getting in better shape, your body is also becoming more efficient and will start to require less calories as well.

 Check your calories: No, you don’t have to count calories long-term but use a food dairy for a few days to get honest with yourself about what you’re eating.
 Jot down your meals and snack on an app or with old-school pen and paper to open your eyes and help you determine if the amount of calories you’re consuming is contributing to weight loss, maintenance or even weight gain.
 Once you feel like you’ve gotten a grip on your diet again, you can ditch the food dairy but know you can always go back to it for a little check-in whenever you need!